herberthk/react-native-viewport/README.md

 #### Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+#### Support
+If you find this package useful, please git a star ⭐ on github to support my efforts, I work on this project in my free time

 #### License